Friday, April 25, 2025

 This post was updated Nov.
 7 at 8:47 p.m.

-John Lu, an adjunct associate professor of health policy and management, spent almost 20 years as a health economist in the biopharmaceutical industry building economic models to assess the value of new drugs in the U.S. and globally.
-He said the resistance from pharmaceutical companies is partly a result of the complexity of the U.S. health care system.
+John Lu, an adjunct associate professor of health policy and management and biopharmaceutical industry veteran, said the resistance from pharmaceutical companies is partly a result of the complexity of the U.S. health care system.

-“(Other countries) have more of a uniform methodology, so you can compare across different drugs (to determine price),” Lu said.
-“In the U.S., there’s not that, partially because we have so many different types of payers, government payers, and private payers. … The level of sophistication is very different.”
+“They (other countries) have more of a uniform methodology, so you can compare across different drugs to determine price,” Lu said.
+“In the U.S., there’s not that, partially because we have so many different types of payers – government payers, private payers.
+The level of sophistication is very different.”

 Burt Cowgill, an associate professor of health policy and management, said the U.S. multi-payer system is an anomaly.

-In most countries outside the U.S., the national government acts as the single-payer of health care.
-This allows for uniform methodologies in assessing and approving drugs, as well as a “cut and dry” price threshold determined solely by the government, Lu said.
+In most countries outside the U.S., the national government acts as the single payer of health care, allowing for uniform methodologies in assessing and approving drugs, as well as a “cut and dry” price threshold determined solely by the government, Lu said.
+For example, countries such as the United Kingdom, Germany and Canada have set price ceilings that prevent pharmaceutical companies from listing drugs on the market above a specific negotiated price, according to the American Medical Association Journal of Ethics.

-“I think it’s … an American reluctance to follow a certain (uniform) standard,” Lu said.
+“It’s an American reluctance to follow a certain uniform standard,” Lu said.
 “We want the free market to determine what is acceptable.
 We want a free market to determine what is considered good value for money.”

-Lu added that the uniquely American desire for a free market contributes to the persistence of such a steep pricing system in the U.S. While Biden’s efforts to challenge the current system by enacting policies such as the Medicare price negotiations will lessen the power of the free market, they also raise concerns from the pharmaceutical industry, according to Forbes.
+Lu added that the desire for a free market contributes to the persistence of a steep pricing system in the U.S. While Biden’s efforts to challenge the current system by enacting price negotiations will lessen the power of the free market to lower prices, those efforts have also raised concerns from the pharmaceutical industry.

 “The pharma company is making money from their drug that was produced, but they’re also spending a considerable amount of money and also losing money in trials that fail,” Balagtas said.

 Balagtas said as drugs become cheaper for patients through implementation of Biden’s policy, revenue for companies may also decrease.
-The financial investment in research and development and multiple human trials may outweigh the revenue made from selling the drug, ultimately disincentivizing companies from finding solutions for medical conditions and diseases, according to the New York Times.
+The financial investment in research and development may outweigh the revenue made from selling the drug, ultimately disincentivizing companies from finding solutions for medical conditions and diseases.

 “We spend about twice as much per capita on health care as other countries do,” Cowgill said.
 “Yet our outcomes arguably are no better and if not some cases worse.”